Brightness: HSB colour model

 • Widely used colour models include:

-A colour model is a way to:
+A colour model is a framework that allows us to:

-About brightness and colour models
+About brightness & colour models

 About colour theory